A study of the relativistic corrections to polarized tritium $\beta$-decay: Expansion in the small parameters

 where $Q\equiv M_i - M_f - m_e$ is the $Q$-value.
 Since the spectrum is most sensitive to the neutrino mass close to the end-point, we also set $|\Delta|\sim m_\nu$, and assumed conservatively $m_\nu \sim 1$~eV.
 For everything else, we used the numerical values in Table~\ref{tab:numbers}.

 We also report the current errors on the measured parameters.
 In fact, while this does not affect the present work, for higher order corrections, the uncertainties coming from the parameters can compete with the theoretical uncertainties.
 This is especially true for the masses, the $Q$-value and the $g$ couplings.
 The errors on overall factors are, instead, expected not to play a role, since a standard experimental analysis would fit the overall normalization anyway.
+In light of this, the precise values of $G_F$ and $V_{ud}$ and of their uncertainties are irrelevant for the present analysis.

-Following the expansion scheme outlined above, one finds the following leading order behaviors of the $\mathcal{W}$'s:
+Following the expansion scheme outlined above, one can systematically expand the $ \mathcal{W}$'s.
+In particular, we retain all corrections up to $\mathcal{O}\big(10^{-6}\big)$, which are relevant for Ptolemy at maximum coverage (see Section~\ref{sec:ptolemy}).
+In particular, one finds, \begin{widetext}